 3. The Power of Facebook Groups

 Elizabeth knew her customer avatar, mainly because she was her target customer – a stylish mom.
 To get around more people like her, she went to where they hung out online, Facebook groups.
 Typically these Facebook groups were mom groups and local networks.
 From there she posted within the groups asking for feedback on her idea, it’s important to note that she wasn’t trying to sell to these people.
-Many groups ban that type of thing, so it’s important to add a ton of value into the group before posting your own stuff.
+Many groups ban that type of thing, so it’s important to add a ton of value to the group before posting your stuff.

-Think of these type of groups as a bank, if you have nothing deposited in the bank, then you won’t be allowed to withdraw anything.
-You need to make deposits over time to build a balance that you can withdraw on later – with groups you do this by engaging with the group and providing value first.
+Think of these types of groups as a bank, if you have nothing deposited in the bank, then you won’t be allowed to withdraw anything.
+You need to make deposits over time to build a balance that you can withdraw later – with groups you do this by engaging with the group and providing value first.

-For weeks before asking for anything Elizabeth would engage with group conversations and help people out by commenting on their posts, which increased her trust level within the groups.
+For weeks before asking for anything Elizabeth would engage in group conversations and help people out by commenting on their posts, which increased her trust level within the groups.
 This way when she was ready to post she had built up a good amount of goodwill credit with the group.

 Here’s an example of one such post.
 Check out the amount of engagement on this within just a few hours:

-For some of Elizabeth’s most eager prospects, she set up her own Facebook group to share mat designs for feedback, reward ideas and ended up delaying the project, perhaps even indefinitely.
+For some of Elizabeth’s most eager prospects, she set up her own Facebook group to share mat designs for feedback, and reward ideas and ended up delaying the project, perhaps even indefinitely.